WHOIGit/PhytO-ARM/README_sikuliaq.md

 - If defaults (e.g., -999.99) are shown, start with step #1.
 - If data is publishing properly, the issue is isolated to the IFCB settings.txt file (skip to step #3).
 1. **Can the RPi5 see the shipboard data/is the ship streaming data at the expected ports?**
 To test, first stop PhytO-ARM using a RPi5 terminal window `sudo systemctl stop phyto-arm`.
-Then, listen on the expected port(s): eg. `nc -lup 19015`.
+Then, listen on the expected port(s): eg. `nc -lup 54139`.
 If no data is recieved, there is an issue between the RPi5 and the ship or the simulation script.
 If deploying on the ship, confirm the RPi is properly on the ship network (especially if also using a local network, there could be IP assignment issues.
 It is best to ask the ship for a static IP assignment).
-If using `jamescook_sim.sh`, confirm that the simulation script has the proper IP address of the RPi5 and is sending to that address.
+If using `sikuliaq_sim.sh`, confirm that the simulation script has the proper IP address of the RPi5 and is sending to that address.

 Next, verify that UDP traffic is being republished to the PhytO-ARM docker container.
 These are `--publish` commands within the `docker_run.sh` script.